What is Computershare?

 Computershare Fees & Pricing

-Although Computershare itself does not charge a transaction fee, an investor will be charged a purchase and a sales fee directly from the holding
+Although Computershare itself does not impose transaction fees, a client will be charged a buy and a sales fee directly from the holding

-company.
-The minimums for initial stock purchases will also vary according to the limits determined by each company.
+firm.
+The minimums for initial stock buys will vary according to the limits determined by each firm.

 For example, AT&T stock which is available on Computershare, has a one-time purchase fee of $10 + $.05 per share along with selling fees of $10-$20 per transaction + $.10 per share.
 This means that